lponisio/hedgerow_metacom/README.md

 # hedgerow_metacom
-Analysis code for "Plant diversity and pollinator diet breadth shape metacommunity dynamics in a 10-year study of wild bees in an agriculture landscape".
+Analysis code for "Proximity of restored hedgerows interacts with local floral diversity and species traits to shape  long-term pollinator metacommunity dynamics".
 Please refer to witeup (writeup/writeup.pdf) for a description of the organization of the repo and instructions on how to use the scripts.